darevil222-ai/CBAA-Corvette-Archive/README.md

 1. Backup your save (**mandatory**).
 2. Use a compatible *No Man’s Sky* save editor.
-3. Import the provided `.json` files.
+3. Import the provided `.json` files - with instructions in the build README
 4. Verify ship ownership and slot assignment.

 Exact behavior depends on: